 How do you use Harlequin CRM?

-Campaign management: Project Pilgrim is set up as an umbrella campaign with a range of sub-campaigns underneath – for example our ‘Sponsor a Solar Panel’ campaign that has over 100 registrants.
+Project Pilgrim is set up as an umbrella campaign with a range of sub-campaigns underneath.
 We also record all trust approaches as part of the campaign and manage our trust pipeline; this helps us to hit reporting targets and application deadlines.
 We also produce reports for a complete view of campaign performance.
-Fundraising and communications: We record all donations on the system and have a complete log of the contact we have with our supporters.
-Event management: The Events module was tremendously helpful for organising our Christmas Market.
-All stall holders were added and we would track when each had paid.
-Volunteer management: Our 470+ volunteers play a vital part in Project Pilgrim and in Cathedral life in general.
+We record all donations on the system and have a complete log of the contact we have with our supporters.
+The Events module was tremendously helpful for organising our Christmas Market.
+Our volunteers play a vital part in Project Pilgrim and in Cathedral life in general.
 All their details are stored in the Volunteers module.

 "Harlequin kept coming up top in relation to both the software itself and the aftercare service."

-Can you summarise the key benefits the system has brought to Gloucester Cathedral?
+What are the key benefits of the system for Gloucester Cathedral?

 The campaign tools helped us to achieve the phase one target for Project Pilgrim underpinning fundraising from trusts and foundations, major donors, individual giving and sponsorship.
-More centralised information and unified ways of working throughout key teams.
-Complete financial record of all donations and full log of communications.
-Information is more widely accessible rather than being in people’s heads!
-Much broader picture of donor relationships and engagement.
-Big reduction in the amount of hard data we store.
-Events module has streamlined our event management.
-Easy-to-use; the staff who have moved onto it, love it.
-The potential to do even more – the system helps to drive us forward.
+We have more centralised information and unified ways of working throughout key teams.
+We have a complete financial record of all donations and full log of communications.
+We have a broader picture of donor relationships and engagement.
+There is a big reduction in the amount of hard data we store.
+The system is easy-to-use; the staff who have moved onto it, love it.
+Lastly, there is the potential to do even more – the system helps to drive us forward.